apache/cassandra-java-driver/changelog/README.md

 ### 3.0.0 (in progress)

+- [improvement] JAVA-1043: Use protected fields in RoundRobinPolicy to enable subclassing.
 - [bug] JAVA-1034: fix metadata parser for collections of custom types.
 - [improvement] JAVA-1035: Expose host broadcast_address and listen_address if available.